-Most programmers are used to targeting x86 systems where char
+Most programmers are used to targeting x86 systems where char is signed char

 by default.
 It can lead to this assumption being baked into the code.
 Later,